 For the secondary condition, submit all records that demonstrate the development, diagnosis, and treatment of the condition and its relationship to the original condition.
 A Nexus Letter from your physician stating that the secondary condition was “more likely than not” caused by your original condition will also be very helpful to your case.
 A Nexus Letter is simply a letter from a qualified specialist that medically establishes a link between two conditions.
 If there is not enough evidence to clearly connect the two conditions, service-connection may be denied.
 It must be clear that the condition is unlikely to have developed without the original condition.

-If you have already claimed the original condition and it was granted service-connection by the VA, then all you have to do to claim the secondary condition is submit VA-Form 21-526b along with all the evidence listed above for secondary conditions.
+If you have already claimed the original condition and it was granted service-connection by the VA, then all you have to do is claim the secondary condition along with all of the evidence listed above for secondary conditions.

 Rating Secondary Conditions